IBM/cognos-analytics-to-visualize-business-data/README.md

 #### Dashboard navigation

-Just like the dashboard we created in the first section, now that all of your visualizations are defined and linked correctly, you can manipulate the dashboard using your mouse.
+Just like the dashboard we created in the first Cognos Analytics code pattern, now that all of your visualizations are defined and linked correctly, you can manipulate the dashboard using your mouse.
 If you click on a product or store name in any of the visualization objects, the entire dashboard will change to reflect that specific product or store.

 **Congratulations!** You should now know how to navigate your way through setting up and creating data modules and dashboards in Cognos Analytics.
-You should also understand how to integrate with multiple data sources using Watson Discovery and IBM Db2 Warehouse.
+You should also understand how to integrate with different data sources such as IBM Db2 Warehouse.

 # License